mufti11/white_dune/README.txt

 Fixed SuperExtrusion to NURBS convertion parameters

-Added NURBS convex hull and documetation
+Added Extrusin convex hull and documetation

+Added Color conversion from IndexedFaceSet.colorPerVertex to !IndexedFaceSet.colorPerVertex

+Added Color conversion from !IndexedFaceSet.colorPerVertex to IndexedFaceSet.colorPerVertex

+Added coloring for !IndexedFaceSet.colorPerVertex

+Simplified colorcircle usage

+Added fix for problem when selection "no" after a crash

 Contact: MUFTI <mufti11@web.de>